vesselio/PhoneGapPlugin/README.md

     JSON.stringify(event)
   );
 ```
-### Reporting Start and Stop of activity for analitics (Android Specific)
+### Reporting Start and Stop of activity for analytics (Android Specific)
-There are two ways by which we can achive reporting analitics
+There are two ways by which we can achive reporting analytics

 1.
 ```java